ablucher/The-Cancer-Targetome/README.md

-# Antineoplastic-Targetome
+# The Antineoplastic Targetome
 This is an initial data release for the drug-target interactions of the antineoplastic targetome.
-The drug-target interactions were aggregated across four differently publicly available resource: DrugBank, Therapeutic Targets Database, IUPHAR Guide to Pharmacology, and BindingDB.
+All drug-target interaction and bioactivity data aggregated from four publicly available resources: DrugBank, Therapeutic Targets Database, IUPHAR Guide to Pharmacology, and BindingDB.

-License: (CC-by-NC?)
+# Data Availability and Use
 This work is open to public and academic research use.
+It is made available under the Creative Commons Attribution-Non Commercial Share Alike 4.0 International License. https://creativecommons.org/licenses/by-nc/4.0/legalcode

-Citation:
+# Citations
-Exploring the Antineoplastic Targetome from an Supporting Evidence Perspective.
+The Cancer Targetome: FDA-Approved Antineoplastic Drugs and Targets from an Evidence Based Perspective.
 Blucher, A.S., Choonoo, G., Kulesz-Martin, M., Wu, G., McWeeney, S.K.
 (Manuscript in preparation)